SusanneLachmuth/offsetEnsembleR/README.md

 ## Standardization of Spatio-Temporal Offsets

-To increase the interpretability of (spatio-) temporal offsets, offsetEnsembleR standardizes them using the approach presented by Lachmuth et al. (in review).
+To increase the interpretability of (spatio-) temporal offsets, offsetEnsembleR standardizes them using the approach presented by Lachmuth et al. (2023a,b).
 This is done by probabilistically re-expressing the offsets as z-scores based on the empirical distribution of contemporary spatial offsets.
 This approach re-scales the (spatio-) temporal offsets relative to the present-day genetic differences between populations across the geographic distribution of the species while also removing confounding effects of dimensionality on Euclidean distance.

 It is important to note that both spatial and spatio-temporal offsets need to be calculated based on the same fitted ecological genomic model.